scrubbbbs/cbird/readme.md

 There are a few for power users.

 - `CBIRD_SETTINGS_FILE` overrides the path to the global settings file
-- `CBIRD_TRASH_DIR`overrides the path to trash folder, do not use the system trash bin
+- `CBIRD_TRASH_DIR` overrides the path to trash folder, do not use the system trash bin

 Search Algorithms
 ====================

 #### Discrete Cosine Transform (DCT) Hash (`-p.alg 0`)
-Stores one 64-bit hash per image, similar to pHash.
+Uses one 64-bit hash per image, similar to pHash.
 Very fast and good for rescaled images.

 #### DCT Features `-p.alg 1`
-Stores DCT hashes of regions around ORB features, up to 400 per image.
+Uses DCT hashes around ORB features, up to 400 per image.
 Good for heavily cropped images, much faster than ORB features.

 #### OpenCV Features `-p.alg 2`
-Stores up to 400 Oriented Rotated Brief (ORB) 256-bit features per image and searches using FLANN-based matcher.
+Uses up to 400 Oriented Rotated Brief (ORB) 256-bit features per image and searches using FLANN-based matcher.
 Good for rotated, cropped but slow.

 #### Color Histogram `-p.alg 3`
-Stores a quantized histogram of up to 32 colors (256-byte) per image.
+Uses Reduced-color histogram of up to 32 colors (256-byte) per image.
 Sometimes works when all else fails.
 This is the only algorithm that finds reflected images, others require `-p.refl` which is too slow except with `-similar-to`

 #### DCT Video Index `-p.alg 4`
-Stores DCT hashes of ()up to 64k) video frames, with temporal compression of similar hashes.
+Uses DCT hashes of video frames, with some compression of nearby similar hashes.
 Frames are pre-processed to remove letterboxing.

 #### Template Matcher `-p.tm 1`
 Not a technically a search algorithm, but helps to refine results.
 Uses up to 1000 ORB features to find an affine transform between two images, and uses DCT hash of the mapped region to confirm.
 Since it requires decompressing the source/destination image it is extremely slow.
 It can help to reduce the maximum number of matches per image with `-p.mm #`